ampl/mp/doc/source/features-guide.rst

 Multiple solutions
 ------------------

-More often than not, optimization problems have more than one optimal solution; moreover, during the solution process, MIP solvers usually find sub-optimal solutions, which are normally discarded.
+More often than not, optimization problems have more than one optimal solution.
+It might be important to explore various solutions, especially in the model design phase.
+During the solution process, MIP solvers usually find sub-optimal solutions, which are normally discarded.
-They can be however be kept, and in most cases there are solver-specific options to control how the search for additional solutions is performed.
+They can be however be kept, and some solvers offer systematic enumeration of solution space.

-The main (and generic) options that controls the search are ``sol:stub`` amd ``sol:count``, which control respecitvely the base-name for the files where additional solution will be stored and if to count additional solutions and return them in the ``nsol`` problem suffix.
+The main (and generic) options that control the search are ``sol:stub`` amd ``sol:count``, which control respecitvely the base-name for the files where additional solutions will be stored and if to count additional solutions and return them in the ``nsol`` problem suffix.
 Specifying a stub name automatically enables the solutions count; found solutions are written to files [``solutionstub1.sol'``,  ... ``solutionstub<nsol>.sol``].
+Option ``sol:poollimit`` constrains the number of alternative solutions.

 .. list-table::